-In the anthropology of climate change,9 others have drawn attention to similar points.
-Among the first, Rudiak-Gould, acknowledged people in Oceania as participants in making sense of climate change as much as they are observers of its consequences, reliant on international committees for their definitions of climate change (Rudiak-Gould 2011).
-Understanding that local residents in Oceania are participants in creating international discourse rather than provers of external predefinitions becomes an essential part of this.
+For this, in the anthropology of climate change,11 others have started important points of discussions.
+As one of the first, Peter Rudiak-Gould acknowledged people in Oceania as participants in making sense of climate change as much as they are observers of its consequences, reliant on international committees for their definitions (Rudiak-Gould 2011).
+Understanding that local residents in Oceania are participants in shaping international discourse rather than simply provers of external predefinitions becomes an essential part of this.